kenirwin/LibraryHoursManager/README.md

 * `settings` - Defines Sunday-Saturday hours for each day of the week for each period defined in `presets`.
 * `timeframes` - Defines the dates for which `presets` and `settings` values apply.
 * `exceptions` - Single-date settings for hours -- these override any values defined in `settings`.

-Currently, the values for these tables are entered manually.
-Hopefully future versions will allow for GUI data management/entry with error correction.

 ## Credits